 VACHEL LINDSAY ILLUSTRATION CONTEST

 Elementary students from kindergarten through sixth grade who live in and around the Springfield area are invited to create an illustration of a selected poem by Vachel Lindsay as part of a celebration of National Poetry Month.
-The contest begins each year in mid-March and ends mid-April.
+The contest begins each year in mid-February and ends mid-April.

 Aspiring writers in the greater Springfield area are invited to participate in an ever-changing series of writing workshops led by local authors and educators.
 Offerings include half-day craft workshops held in some of Springfield’s most impressive historic homes: the Dana Thomas House and the Vachel Lindsay Home.
 In addition, daylong and multi-week explorations of craft and contemporary writing are frequently scheduled.